What does bipolar actually mean?

 There is increasing evidence showing that early diagnosis can greatly improve long term outcomes.
 If left untreated repeated cycles of high and low mood can disrupt education, relationships, careers and so on, so the sooner bipolar disorder is effectively managed, the better.
 Diagnosis can prove difficult, with specialist assessment being required to analyse a person's mood history from adolescence being the ideal method.

-Dr James Woolley elaborates further on the importance of early diagnosis, saying 'there are 4 good reasons, derived from research studies, which illustrate why it is important to identify bipolar as soon as possible:
+Dr James Woolley elaborates further on the importance of early diagnosis.
+There are four good reasons, derived from research studies, which illustrate why it is important to identify bipolar as soon as possible:

 - To consider whether other diagnoses previously made such as depression may be missing the bipolar underneath.
 This can lead to incorrect treatment, sometimes for years